 vocational services, healthcare navigation) are being delivered and to whom?

 - What were some barriers to program implementation?
 What helped facilitate implementation?

-- What barriers to accessing treatment and recovery support services did clients report?
+- What barriers to accessing prevention, treatment, and recovery support services did patients

-- Did clients report reductions in quantity or frequency of substance abuse?
+- Did patients report reductions in quantity or frequency of substance use?

-- What policy changes relating to distribution of naloxone occurred as a result of the program?
+- Were any policy changes related to distribution of naloxone enacted as a result of the program?

 - Did the area served experience reductions in alcohol-related motor vehicle crashes?

 - Has the program demonstrated improved and measurable health outcomes, including reducing overdose

 Resources to Learn More